 EDIFACT (Electronic Data Interchange for Administration, Commerce, and Transport) is an international standard managed by the United Nations (UN/CEFACT).
 It is widely adopted in Europe, Asia, and global trade networks, offering a unified approach to document exchange across borders.

-EDI standards bridge communication gaps between different business systems, ensuring that:
+EDI standards bridge the communication gaps between your business systems and your partners', making sure that:

 Using recognized EDI standards eliminates formatting inconsistencies, reformatting errors, and misinterpretations, ensuring that transactions flow accurately and efficiently.